NathanJAdams/aws_s3_website/README.md

 This module requires 2 aws providers

- - `aws`: the zone to deploy into
+ - `aws`: a provider for the region to deploy into
- - `aws.us_east_1`: a provider within the us-east-1 zone, CloudFront requires certificates to be in this zone
+ - `aws.us_east_1`: a provider that must use the us-east-1 region - CloudFront requires certificates to be in this region

 It can be created with the code: